IANTHEREAL/graph/docs/business_operations/FY26 ICP Definition.md

-*E-Commerce - If accounts are E-Commerce based Logistics, then will be grouped to E-Commerce.
+**Note**: E-Commerce - If accounts are E-Commerce based Logistics, then will be grouped to E-Commerce.

 SFDC Tags Clarification: